Want to revise your theme evaluation skills in 'Before You Were Mine'?

 (Hint, yes you do!
 Double hint, you've come to the right place to do this!)

 In this activity, you'll be able to practise your evaluating skills concerning key themes in 'Before You Were Mine'.
 This activity should allow you to develop your understanding of how the writer builds key themes and presents them effectively.
-Do make sure to answer each question as concisely as you can, as your parent or teacher will be doing the marking on all your answers.

 An evaluation template: